 Flourless oatmeal cookies with the perfect amount of chew.
 They're easy to make and even easier to eat (so be careful!).
 No flour oatmeal cookies are one of my favorites!

-I did not want flourless peanut butter cookies with oats for this recipe so I set out to make a delicious cookie without peanut butter as a binder.
 Don't misunderstand me here.
-The left side of my heart is basically made of peanut butter and I eat it every morning on my waffles.
-But this one time I want it to be all about the oats.
-I also have a recipe for oatmeal cookies with oats and gluten free flour.
+The left side of my heart is made of peanut butter and I eat it every morning on my waffles.
+But just this once, I want it to be all about the oats!

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.